tsanjumkausar/nebula.ai/README.md

-Nebula - Your Sentiment Analysis Assistant 🚀💡💬
+## NEBULA - YOUR SENTIMENTAL ANALYSIS ASSISTANT 🚀💡💬

 Nebula is a sentiment analysis assistant that detects and understands emotions—happy or sad—with precision!